-Taiwan-born sculptor Chern Lian Shan has been creating marvelous pieces of art since he settles in Singapore in 1980.
-“Fishing At Singapore River” is one of his works, which describes the life before the colonial times.
+Taiwan-born sculptor Chern Lian Shan has been creating marvelous pieces of art since he settled in Singapore in 1980.
+“Fishing At Singapore River” is one of his works, which describes the life during the colonial times.

-The natives Orang Laut earned their livelihood through fishing, although the Singapore River would become a center for trading after the British arrived.
+The native Orang Laut had earned their livelihood through fishing, before the Singapore River became a centre for trading upon the arrival of the British.
 When the city grew, the river was used as a dumping ground and sewer.
-By 1970, Singapore River was so polluted that all the fish completely disappeared.
+By 1970, Singapore River was so polluted that all the fish had completely disappeared.

-Marine life only returned some 10 years after the launch of the Clean Rivers project.
+Marine life only returned more than a decade after the launching of the Clean Rivers project.

 The River Merchants, Maybank Tower (2003)

 This group of sculptures is another piece of Aw Tee Hong’s creations.
-Its shows the prominent merchant of the early days, Scottish Alexandre Laurie Johnston, negotiating with a Chinese trader and a Malay chief, while the Indian and Chinese coolies were loading goods onto a bullock cart.
+Its shows a seated Alexandre Laurie Johnston, a prominent Scottish merchant of the early days, negotiating with a Chinese trader and a Malay chief, while the Indian and Chinese coolies were loading goods onto a bullock cart.

-Tanjong Tangkap lasted until 1848 before being replaced by the Flint Building.
-Whiteway Laldlaw & Co was built in its place in 1910 after the Flint Building was burnt down in a fire, and since 1962, Maybank Chambers, and later Maybank Towers, has been standing here for decades.
+Tanjong Tangkap lasted until 1848 before it was replaced by the Flint Building.
+Whiteway Laldlaw & Co was built in its place in 1910 after the Flint Building was destroyed in a fire.
+The site has been occupied by Maybank Chambers (later Maybank Towers) since 1962.

 A Great Emporium, Asian Civilisation Museum (2002)

-Sculptor Malcolm Koh gave a perfect description of the scene at the Singapore River when it was a busy trading port.
-Commodities such as cotton, spices, rubber and tin were traded here.
-It was a common sight to see European traders making deals with Chinese towkays, and Chinese pigtailed coolies and turban-wearing South Indian coolies doing loading and unloading of the goods at the harbour.
+Sculptor Malcolm Koh gave a perfect description of the scene at the Singapore River during its heydays of a busy trading port.
+Commodities such as cotton, spices, rubber and tin were actively traded.
+It was a common sight to see European traders making deals with Chinese towkays, while Chinese pigtailed coolies and turban-wearing South Indian labourers doing the manual hard work of loading and unloading of the goods at the harbour.

 From Chettiars to Financiers, Asian Civilisation Museum (2002)

 In the early days, many trading houses and financial businesses were set up along the Singapore River.
 The Bank of Calcutta was the first bank to be established here, in 1840.
-The Chettiars from South India were successful in their moneylending business, while the Chinese working in the clearing houses made full use of their capabilities in the thriving trade between Singapore and China.
+The Chettiars from South India were well-known for their successes in the moneylending business, while the Chinese working in the clearing houses made full use of their capabilities in the thriving trade between Singapore and China.

 An interesting aspect of this sculpture is the inclusion of a lady stock trader in a modern dress.
-Appearing to be engaged in a business deal with the depiction of the early Chettiar and Chinese, sculptor Chern Lian Shan was brilliant to show the transformation of the commercial area around Raffles Place and the Singapore River from the past to the present times.
+Appearing to be engaged in a business deal with the depiction of the early Chettiar and Chinese, sculptor Chern Lian Shan was brilliant in showing the transformation of the commercial area around Raffles Place and the Singapore River from the past to the present days.

 Another Day, Singapore Art Museum (2004)